any-docs/css/content/reference/properties/timeline-scope/index.md

 - `all`
   - The names of all timelines defined by descendants are in scope for this element and its descendants.
 - `<dashed-ident>`
-  - Specifies the name of an existing named timeline (i.e., declared using {{cssxref("scroll-timeline-name")}} or {{cssxref("view-timeline-name")}}) defined on a descendant element.
+  - Specifies the name of an existing named timeline (i.e., declared using `scroll-timeline-name` or `view-timeline-name`) defined on a descendant element.
 This increases the timeline scope to the current element and to any of its descendants.

 ## Description

 The `timeline-scope` property modifies the scope of a named animation timeline.
-By default, a [named timeline](/guides/Scroll-driven_animations/Timelines#animation_timelines) (i.e., declared using {{cssxref("scroll-timeline-name")}} or {{cssxref("view-timeline-name")}}) can only be set as the controlling timeline of a direct descendant element (i.e., by setting {{cssxref("animation-timeline")}} on it with the timeline name as its value).
+By default, a [named timeline](/guides/Scroll-driven_animations/Timelines#animation_timelines) (i.e., declared using `scroll-timeline-name` or `view-timeline-name`) can only be set as the controlling timeline of a direct descendant element (i.e., by setting `animation-timeline` on it with the timeline name as its value).
 This is the default "scope" for the timeline.

 The value of the `timeline-scope` is the name of a timeline defined on a descendant element; this changes the scope of the timeline to include the targeted element and its descendants.
 In other words, that element on which the `timeline-scope` property is defined, and all of its descendant elements, can be controlled using that timeline.

 If no timeline (or more than one timeline) exists with the name given for the `timeline-scope` value, an inactive timeline with the specified name is created.
-The `timeline-scope` property only works with named timelines, and therefore can not be used in conjunction with anonymous timelines created using the {{cssxref("view()")}} or {{cssxref("scroll()")}} animation timeline functions.
+The `timeline-scope` property only works with named timelines, and therefore can not be used in conjunction with anonymous timelines created using the `view()` or `scroll()` animation timeline functions.

 ## Formal definition